Malagasy sacred ibis: In culture and relationship to humans

 This species has been popularly hunted and its eggs harvested for food by local villagers, and young nestlings have even been raised to serve as food for seasonal events.
 This ibis is easily captured because of its passiveness and incautiousness when feeding and nesting.

 Two Malagasy sacred ibis individuals were once received by London Zoo from the Societe d'Acclimatation, Paris, in 1870.

 Status

-The Madagascan population size has been estimated at 1500–2000 mature individuals, and the population of the abbotti race on Aldabra has been estimated at 300–750 individuals, with a total estimated population of 2300–3250 individuals.
+The Madagascan population size has been estimated at 1200–2500 individuals, and the population of the abbotti race on Aldabra has been estimated at 300–750 individuals, with a total estimated population of 2,600–3,250 individuals.
 Its estimated global range is 25500 km2.
-The species' global population is estimated to have declined by over 20% over the last 16 years, most of which has probably occurred in recent decades.
+The species' global population is estimated to have declined by 50 – 70% over the last 32 years, most of which has probably occurred in recent decades.
 The Malagasy sacred ibis has therefore been classified as Endangered by the IUCN and is generally considered rare throughout its range.
-Historical accounts suggest that it was once commoner.
+Historical accounts suggest that it was once more common.